Ari Harow

 state's witness in a corruption case involving the prime minister.

 Life and career

 Ari Harow was born and raised in Los Angeles, California, but moved with his family to Israel in 1985, at the age of 12 years.
 Following his schooling, he served in the Golani Brigade, an infantry unit in the Israel Defense Forces.
-Harow then returned to the United States in order to complete a psychology degree at the City University of New York.
+Harow then returned to the United States in order to complete a psychology degree at the Brooklyn College.
 He completed his studies earning an MA in Political Science at Tel Aviv University before living in New York for three years.
 During his time there, Harow ran the American Friends of Likud from 2003 to 2006.